Social, Community, Home Care and Disability Services Industry Award 2020 (“SCHADS Award”)

 Employees at this level will work under general direction from more senior employees and require a higher level of skills and knowledge to achieve results.
 Employees could be asked to draw upon more than one area of expertise or discipline.
 Initiative may be required to be exercised in areas where methods and practices are not established.
 Employees may also assist in the development of the organisation’s programs and procedures.
 They also may be required to help prepare the budget for the organisation.

 Level 5 employees will often supervise and provide expert advice to employees at lower classification levels as well as to volunteers.
 Employees will monitor the workflow in the area in which they are responsible, as well as organize both their own and lower classified employees’ work.
 It is also important for employees at this level to exercise interpersonal skills to assist in the cooperation of staff as well as clients.
 Staff will also be responsible for running functions and projects, where outcomes will be outlined in line with the organisations’ goals.

-Level 6 employees may draw upon their expertise to exercise decision-making and advise employees at lower managerial level.
+Level 6 employees may draw upon their expertise to exercise decision-making and advise employees at lower managerial levels.
 For the areas in which they are responsible, employees are expected to set outcomes to achieve the organisational objectives.
-They may also be required to organise and coordinate programs and projects and will be senior members in the project team.
+They may also be required to organise and coordinate programs and projects and will be senior members of the project team.

 Employees will have an increased amount of:

 - Ability to delegate tasks;